• Skip to main content

 by Kelly Leave a Comment

-If there is one important thing I’ve learned in the 8 years of running an online business it is that you must diversify your income.
+If there is one important thing I’ve learned in the 8 years of running an online business it is that you must diversify your income – that is how I have come to develop 11 income streams!

 That is a fancy way of saying “don’t put all your eggs in one basket”.
 Relying on just one source of income is risky because you don’t have anything to fall back on if needed.